paixaop/node-sodium/docs/low-level-api.md

 ## crypto_box_open(ctxt, nonce, pk, sk)

-Decrypts a ciphertext ctxt given the receivers private key, and senders public key and the same nonce that was used when calling `crypto_box`.
+Decrypts a cipher text ctxt given the receivers private key, and senders public key and the same nonce that was used when calling `crypto_box`.

 **Parameters**: